An algorithm for Hodge ideals: The algorithm

 \jump

-The loop that starts in Line 6 iterates over the roots of \( b_f^{(p)}(s) \) that are strictly negative.
-For each such a root \( \alpha \) having multiplicity \( n_\alpha \) the next steps, Lines 7--10, compute a basis \( K_\alpha \) of the kernel of the morphism
+The loop that starts in Line 5 iterates over the strictly negative roots of \( b_f^{(p)}(s)\).
+For each root \( \alpha \) of multiplicity \( n_\alpha \), the next steps, Lines 6--9, compute a basis \( K_\alpha \) of the kernel of the morphism

 Then, the submodule \( P_{-\alpha} \) from \eqref{eq:sec3-eq1} associated to \( s - \alpha \) is isomorphic to \( D[s] \langle K_\alpha \rangle / D[s] \langle J^{(p)} \rangle \).
 The computation is done inductively by computing the kernel of \( (s - \alpha)^{i+1} \) from the kernel of \( (s - \alpha)^i \).
 This strategy makes the computation much more efficient in practice.